-15. Smudgy Root
+9. Smudgy Root

 Brunettes that want a natural—but still super bright—blonde look can opt for a smudgy root, with features the color starting lower on the strand (bonus: easier touchups too).
-Create this just-rolled-out-of-bed rumple by scrunching in a texturizer, such as Bed Head by TIGI Joyride, to the mid-lengths.

-16. Natural Highlights
+10. Natural Highlights

 Thin foil highlights are a more wearable and grown-up version of the streaks of yesteryear.

 11. Creamy Ash

-18. Skinny Highlights
+12. Skinny Highlights

 The ultimate (and upscale) Cali-girl look features paper-crisp highlights on a sandy base.
 A tan also helps!

 13. Bleached Blonde with Messy Waves

 If there were ever an iconic surf-to-turf shade, this would be it.

-20. Beige and Textured
+14. Beige and Textured

-21. Angel Blonde
+15. Angel Blonde

-Young kids typically have natural blonde streaks that are scattered all throughout hair, depending on sun exposure.
+Young kids typically have natural blonde streaks that are scattered all throughout the hair, depending on sun exposure.
 Mimic this cherubic vibe by asking your stylist for a baby blonde balayage starting on the mid-lengths and ends.